eburghar/envlt/README.md

 the value is parsed as json if `js` or kept as is if `str`

-The main use of the `const:str:value` expression was to be able to differentiate a standard (not imported) variable from one to be imported when using the `-I` flag, although you can achieve the same result by explicitely import a regular (whose value is not an expression) variable with `-V NAME`.
+The main use of the `const:str:value` expression was to be able to differentiate a standard (not imported) variable from one to be imported when using the `-I` flag, although you can achieve the same result by explicitly import a regular (whose value is not an expression) variable with `-V NAME`.

 # Example

 If you have a [pki](https://www.vaultproject.io/docs/secrets/pki) backend mounted at `/pki`, and a [kv2](https://www.vaultproject.io/docs/secrets/kv/kv-v2secret) secret defined at `kv/abuild` with the following content

 ```yaml
 crt: xxxx